snugnug/hjem-rum/docs/manual/CONTRIBUTING.md

 When it comes to directory structure, you should be able to infer how we organize our lib by both our folder structure itself as well as the names of functions.
-For example, `rumLib.types.gtkType` is found in `lib/types/gtkType.nix`.
+For example, {option}`rumLib.types.gtkType` is found in {file}`lib/types/gtkType.nix`.
 In cases where a file is a single function, always be sure to make sure the name matches the file.

-If a program uses multiple functions of the same kind (e.g. two generators), you can put them in one file, like is done in `lib/generators/gtk.nix`.
+If a program uses multiple functions of the same kind (e.g. two generators), you can put them in one file, like is done in {file}`lib/generators/gtk.nix`.

 Additionally, please follow how lib is structured in Nixpkgs.
 For example, the custom function `attrsNamesHasPrefix` is under `attrsets` to signify that it